 Ben inspected the hole.
 “It looks like someone did a pretty bad plastering job.
 Robert is gonna be so pissed when he sees it.
 Leave it as it is.”

 “Finders keepers,” Ben said and smiled at his brother.

-Tadzio tried the lid but it had swollen shut from age and dampness.
+Tadzio tried the lid but it had swollen shut from dampness and age.
 He pressed his fingernails under the sides and tried to pry it off.
 He gave a little grimace and flipped the box over to see if there was another way in.

 “Let me try,” his brother suggested.

 Ben grabbed hold of the top and bottom at the same time and gave a great tug.
 The dusty box cracked open, its contents raining onto the floor.
-Multi-colored marbles scattered to the basement corners, sprigs of dried flowers and paper clipping fluttered out, a tightly-bound piece of animal hide, and a small tin box rolled onto the floor beside a bow-tie-wearing, white, stuffed monkey.
+Multi-colored marbles scattered to the basement corners, sprigs of dried flowers and paper clipping fluttered out, a tightly-bound piece of animal hide rolled out, and a small tin box toppled onto the floor along with a bow-tie-wearing, white, stuffed monkey.

 Tadzio picked up the tin box and pulled it open.
 “Yuck, it’s got dead bugs.”

 He showed it to his older brother.
 Someone had kept two dead honeybees inside.
 Their empty husks curled under the decomposing tissue paper.
 Ben picked up the white monkey.
 It smiled a lop-sided grin and stared at him with black, glassy eyes.
 He brushed back the hair on its soft forehead.

 “It’s a shame his bow tie is undone.
 I never learned how to tie those things.
 You can put him in your room upstairs,” Ben said as he extended the soft toy toward his brother.